theimowski/FsBlog/source/blog/2015/12-21-property-based-testing-xslt.md

 Such notation may look familiar to you already - DITA XML is akin to HTML markup.
 Inside the `body` we can also have such elements as `image`, `table`, `h1`, `h2`, etc.

-> To make things simple, snippets that follow are "slimmed" versions of original code.
+> To make things simple, snippets that follow are kind of "slimmed" versions of original code.
-> I was too lazy to verify if after slimming they even compile correctly - so please treat them as __pseudo-code__.
+> I was too lazy to verify if they even compile - so please treat them as pseudo-code rather than copy-pastable pieces.
-> After all the idea itself is most important.
+> After all, I think what matters the most is the idea itself of applying property-based tests to various use cases.

 ## Generator